zarr-developers/VirtualiZarr/docs/usage.md

 combined_vds.virtualize.to_kerchunk('combined.json', format='json')
 ```

-These references can now be interpreted like they were a Zarr store by [fsspec](https://github.com/fsspec/filesystem_spec), using its built-in kerchunk xarray backend.
+These references can now be interpreted like they were a Zarr store by [fsspec](https://github.com/fsspec/filesystem_spec), using kerchunk's built-in xarray backend (so you need kerchunk to be installed to use `engine='kerchunk'`).

 ```python
 import fsspec